University Park’s Belligerent Duck, Enemy of Mailmen — 1946

 It must have been a slow news day, because the following day this story — and a photograph — appeared on the FRONT PAGE of The Dallas Morning News.
 Not only that, but the photo and story were picked up by newspapers across the U.S. and Canada.
 North Americans love good duck reportage.

-The residents of the house at 3806 University were not identified, but they were Lucy and J. Oscar Davis, seen below in a photo taken four years later as the couple was about to set sail for a European vacation.
-(I present this photo only because Mrs. Davis looks exactly like a kind-hearted person who would feed and befriend ducks.)
+The residents of the house at 3806 University were not identified, but they were Lucy Clemmons Davis and J. Oscar Davis.
+I present this photo of Mrs. Davis only because she looks exactly like a kind-hearted person who would feed and befriend ducks.

 The house on University Blvd. is across the creek from Goar Park and the University Park Fire Department, and across University Blvd. from Williams Park.
 It you’d like an aerial view of the duck’s old

 stomping paddling grounds (and the site of one-too-many duck attacks), take a look here (the view is to the west).

 Because it’s one of those totally random things people feel they should bring to one’s attention simply because it’s totally random, I feel I should mention that the photo of the duck attack was taken the same day that British author H. G. Wells was drawing his last breath (his obit received only one-fourth the amount of space in the Morning News as the UP/USPS duck situation).
 H. G. Wells was in Dallas at least once — he gave a lecture at SMU on Nov.
 1, 1940.

 Copyright © 2016 Paula Bosse.
 All Rights Reserved.